Domestic and commercial waste collection

 - Driving into bushland, national parks and council reserves and dumping asbestos.

 Illegal dumping attracts fines issued as penalty infringement notices (PINs).
-Waste deposits over 2500 litres in volume attract higher penalties than those under this volume.

 Pre Cyclone Clean Up